MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-deviceevent.md

 ---
 title: DeviceEvent object
-description: Describes an EventID Constants that can be used when calling RegisterEvent or RegisterPersistentEvent on a DeviceManager object. ms.assetid: 'f91ab3be-c046-4a2f-acae-e8cbe013105d'
+description: Describes an EventID Constants that can be used when calling RegisterEvent or RegisterPersistentEvent on a DeviceManager object. ms.assetid: f91ab3be-c046-4a2f-acae-e8cbe013105d
+keywords:
+- DeviceEvent object WIA Automation
-keywords: ["DeviceEvent object WIA Automation", "DeviceEvent object WIA Automation , described"]
+- DeviceEvent object WIA Automation , described
 topic_type:
 - apiref
 api_name: